GeoscienceAustralia/BAL/docs/userguide/intro.rst

 Bushfire Attack Level (BAL) is a measure of the severity of a building's potential exposure to bushfire.
-It is defined in the Australian Standard AS 3959 (2009)--*Construction of buildings in bushfire-prone areas*, to serve as a basis for establishing the requirements for construction, to improve the protection of buildings from bushfire attack.
+It is defined in the `Australian Standard AS 3959 (2009)--*Construction of buildings in bushfire-prone areas* <http://www.as3959.com.au/>`_, to serve as a basis for establishing the requirements for construction, to improve the protection of buildings from bushfire attack.
 The Standard describes how to compute the bushfire attack level for any location and directly links this to recommendations on the design of existing or planned buildings.

 The BAL toolbox implements the rules described by Method 1 in AS 3959 (2009) by integrating them into a computational code that can be